Gianni Vella: Biography

 In 1921, Vella took part in a stamp design competition, and his entry was one of two designs chosen for the Melita issue of 1922.
 His design was used for five stamps, while the rest of the set was designed by Edward Caruana Dingli.
 He also produced cartoons for the satirical paper Il-Ħmara, and he designed masks for the 1927 carnival.
 He was a regular participant in the annual art exhibition held at the Trade Fair Grounds in Naxxar.
 In 1976, he was awarded a gold medal by the Malta Society of Arts, Manufacturers and Commerce.

 Vella married Mary Chretien, and they had three children: Maria, Aldo and Beppe.
 He died on 3 September 1977 at the age of 92.
 That same year, a documentary on his life was broadcast on local television.
 An exhibition of his works was held at the National Museum of Archaeology in Valletta in 1983.

 Works

 One of Vella's early works is Villa Borghese sotto Neve, an oil painting which won him a prize while in Rome.

-Notable religious works by Vella include the Sacred Heart of Jesus at the Discalced Carmelite church in Birkirkara, some of the frescoes at the St. Publius Parish Church in Floriana and decorations at the vault and apses of the Cathedral of the Assumption, Gozo.
+Notable religious works by Vella include the Sacred Heart of Jesus at the Discalced Carmelite church in Birkirkara, some of the frescoes at the St Publius Parish Church in Floriana and decorations at the vault and apses of the Cathedral of the Assumption, Victoria.
 Other churches which contain works by Vella include the churches of St Augustine and St Francis in Valletta, the parish churches of Marsa, Tarxien, Għaxaq, Safi, Gżira, Naxxar, Birkirkara, Lija, Mellieħa, Żurrieq, Qala, Nadur, Xagħra, Sannat, Munxar and San Lawrenz, and various other churches and chapels around Malta and Gozo.

 Some of his works can also be found at St Aloysius' College in Birkirkara and the Wignacourt Museum in Rabat.